-1 the Agency may propose amendments to the original 2 proposed text to the regulations.
-3 If the Agency proposes such amendments, 4 each person who has provided a public comment will 5 receive notice of the proposed amendments to the 6 text.
-To receive this notice, you need to provide us 7 with an email or mailing address as part of your 8 public comment.
+1 the Agency may propose amendments to the original 2. proposed text to the regulations.
+3 If the Agency proposes such amendments, each person who has provided a public comment will 4 5 receive notice of the proposed amendments to the To receive this notice, you need to provide us 6 with an email or mailing address as part of your 7 8 public comment.
 9 I just want to say in advance, thank you 10 all for being here with us today.
 We really are 11 looking forward to hearing your feedback.
 We really 12 appreciate the feedback received to date, both in 13 writing and at our last public comment hearing.
-14 But with that, no further ado, I'll turn 15 it over to Bryce, who is serving as our moderator 16 today.
-Thanks, Bryce.
+14 But with that, no further ado, I'll turn it over to Bryce, who is serving as our moderator 15 16 Thanks, Bryce. today.
 17 MR. AVALOS: Thank you, Phill.
 18 We are now open for public comment.
-To 19 make a public comment at this time, please raise your 20 hand using the raised hand feature or by pressing 21 star 9 if you're joining us by phone.
+19 make a public comment at this time, please raise your 20 hand using the raised hand feature or by pressing 21 star 9 if you're joining us by phone.
 I'll call your 22 name and unmute you when it's your turn to speak.
-23 You'll have three minutes, and I'll give you a 24 thirty-second warning.
-25 Jeff, I'm going to unmute you at this
+23 You'll have three minutes, and I'll give you a

+Jeff, I'm going to unmute you at this